HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - If the Underworld Clock equals 0 exactly, it resets to 3.
 - If the Underworld Clock equals 3, a Omen occurs.

-### Confront the Clock
-At any point while Delving a party can prepare for a coming encounter.
-Skip the Underclock to -1 and resolve everything as normal though the party gets the drop on the encounter.
 ## Resting
 While eating a ration is just a turn.
 Resting and cooking a feast takes some time.
 You’ll have to roll some Underclock Rolls.